sympy/sympy/doc/src/explanation/best-practices.md

   - {func}`~.cancel` will always convert a rational function into the form
     $p/q$ where $p$ and $q$ are expanded polynomials with no common factors.

-  - The {func}`~.trigsimp` function is similarly heuristical in nature (although targeted to only trigonometric functions), but the routines in the {mod}`sympy.simplify.fu` submodule allow applying specific trigonometric identities.
+  The documentation for each function describes exactly what behavior it will have on the input expression.

 - A targeted simplification will not do something unexpected if the expression contains an unexpected form, or an unexpected subexpression.
 This is especially the case if simplification functions are applied with `deep=False` to only apply the simplification to the top-level expression.

+Some other simplification functions are heuristical in nature, and care should be taken with them as well.
+For example, the {func}`~.trigsimp` function is a heuristic targeted to trigonometric functions, but the routines in the {mod}`sympy.simplify.fu` submodule allow applying specific trigonometric identities.

 The [simplify section of the tutorial](tutorial-simplify) and the [simplify module reference](../modules/simplify/simplify.rst) list the various